lopossumi/Rust-Hello/index.md

 Continue?
 (Y/n)
 ```

 I thought we were going to learn Rust instead of C++?
-It seems I definitely do *not* know what I'm doing, so let's answer "no".
+I definitely do *not* know what I'm doing, so let's answer "no".

 After installing the C++ packages, the rustup installer proceeds without warnings.
 Opening a new terminal window we can see that cargo (the Rust package manager) is installed and found in PATH.